-Tamar Kushnir is an Associate Professor in the Department of Human Development, and the director of the Early Childhood Cognition Laboratory.
+Tamar Kushnir is a Professor in the Department of Human Development, and the director of the Early Childhood Cognition Laboratory and co-director of the Cognitive Science Program.
 She received her M.A. in Statistics and Ph.D. in Cognitive Psychology from the University of California, Berkeley, and was a Post-Doctoral fellow at the University of Michigan.

 Board member, Cognitive Development Society

 Board member, Society for Philosophy and Psychology